School Science Lessons

 Japan, Brassicaceae.

-Wasabia japonica, Wasabi, Daleys Fruit Tree Nursery
+Wasabia japonica, Wasabi, Daleys Fruit Trees

 American cotton palm, (Washingtonia filifera), desert fan palm, petticoat palm, fan-shaped, long-stalked, grey-green leaves with fibrous threads at ends, Arecaceae